cloverrfoxx/greyhack/README.md

 # greyhackscripts
-collection of clovers's grey hack scripts open source uwu
+collection of clovers's open source grey hack scripts GPL LICENSE on these copies :)